Guibod/mightstone/docs/source/index.rst

 Mightstone logo is derived from `Peter Venters original art edited by WOTC <https://scryfall.com/card/atq/55/mightstone>`_ in Antiquities extension.

+Some static data are extracted from third part tools or websites:
+ - `MTG WIKI <https://mtg.fandom.com/wiki/>`_ provides abilities
+ - `Wizards of the coast <https://wizards.com>`_ provides rule sets

 All the graphical and literal information and data related to Magic: The Gathering which can be handled with this software, such as card information and card images, is copyright © of Wizards of the Coast LLC, a Hasbro inc. subsidiary.
 This software is in no way endorsed or promoted by Scryfall, magicthegathering.io or Wizards of the Coast.
 This software is free and is created for the purpose of creating new Magic: The Gathering content and software, and just for fun.